Foulest/RepairKit/.github/ISSUE_TEMPLATE/feature-request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context about the issue here.